sanahmed/PhaME/docs/install/conda.rst

-Installing PhaME using conda
+Conda
 ############################

-PhaME can be installed using conda.
+PhaME can be installed using [conda](https://conda.io/docs/index.html).
 If you do not have anaconda or miniconda installed, please do so.
 Installation of miniconda or anaconda is rather straight forward.
 After installtion of conda, add channels for bioconda and conda-forge using:

  .. code-block:: console